Insulin Pump Rundown

 The Solo is a tubeless patch pump currently in development for use in the U.S. It received approval in Europe in July 2018, and Healthline reported that since Roche’s departure from the American insulin pump market in 2017, the Solo product could bring the company back to the United States.
 Taking a page from the Omnipod, the pump expands on the flexibility of a tubeless pump by offering removability with its adhesive patch, allowing for unplugging when the situation arises.
 There aren’t any plans as of 2019 to integrate the pump with a CGM, but integration with the Accu-Chek meter system is a given.

 *Note: This pump has been discontinued in the United States and Canada.

 The Animas Vibe pump provides integrated on-screen information so users can closely monitor blood sugar trends.
-The full-color display makes it easier to see where your glucose levels are heading, as opposed to the more traditional green-and-black screen on Medtronic’s Minimed Revel or Minimed Veo.
+The full-color display makes it easier to see where your blood glucose levels are heading, as opposed to the more traditional green-and-black screen on Medtronic’s Minimed Revel or Minimed Veo.
 The buttons make this interface bulkier than other full-color pumps, but that can be a positive element when it comes to a child’s ability to navigate the pump.
-The pump system is approved for children as young as 2 years old and can help with teaching children to independently monitor glucose levels, and the 200-unit reservoir capacity might be a benefit for users who require less insulin.
+The pump system is approved for children as young as 2 years old and can help with teaching children to independently monitor blood glucose levels, and the 200-unit reservoir capacity might be a benefit for users who require less insulin.